zogzog/cubicweb/doc/book/en/development/devcore/vreg.rst

 means that one of them should return a positive score.
 On success, the first positive score is returned.

+You can also "negate"  a selector by precedeing it by the `~` operator.

 Of course you can use paren to balance expressions.